Hazardous Materials Technology

 Amount of Education Required for Careers Related to Hazardous Materials Technology

-Some degrees associated with hazardous materials information systems technology/technician may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with hazardous materials information systems technology/technician require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|